oarepo/oarepo-fsm/README.rst

   - **dest**: target state of the transition
   - **required**: a list of required ``**kwargs`` that must be passed to the ``@transition`` decorated function
   - **permissions**: currently logged user must have at least one of the permissions to execute the transition
+  - **commit_record**: should the changes made in a record be commited after the function returns?

+A transition-decorated function can optionally return a custom flask Response or a JSON-serializable dict to be provided to user in a JSON response.

 REST API Usage
 --------------